mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Perl/index.md

 ## Languages > Perl

-Perl is a high-level, general-purpose, interpreted, dynamic programming language.
+Perl is a high-level, g eneral-purpose, interpreted, dynamic programming language.
 A version 5 of Perl is included with MAMP PRO.

 ![MAMP](Perl.png)